upmusings/upshift/words/_posts/2020-9-30-dumpster-diving.md

 > “In my opinion, the most ordinary things, the most common and familiar, if we could see them in their true light, would turn out to be the grandest miracles . . . and the most marvelous examples.”

 All it takes to uncover hidden gems is a clear eye, an open mind, and a willingness to search for inspiration in places other people aren’t willing or able to go.

-<small>Excerpt From
-Show Your Work!: 10 Ways to Share Your Creativity and Get Discovered By Kleon, Austin</small>